chairforce2/PANOS-GlobalProtect/README.md

 So after the deploy referenced above is complete, license the firewall (if BYOL), wait for UI restart, import the firewall config, make the changes below (ESPECIALLY FOR THE ADMIN INTERFACE SO YOU CAN LOGIN, then commit.

+***depending on which named config snapshot you download, you may skip much of the below (NEVER SKIP THE ADMIN INTERFACE CONFIG, ESPECIALLY WHITELISTING IPs TO ACCESS FROM) but if you deploy a config already prepped for GP, then you can probably just download the root CA cert and the GP VPN client certs and trust them / insert them into your local store for use)

 2. Configure the Management Interface for secure use in accordance with: https://docs.paloaltonetworks.com/pan-os/9-1/pan-os-admin/getting-started/best-practices-for-securing-administrative-access.html

 a. now much of this can be handled in the setup process or embedded in the config file, but items you should consider carrying out yourself: